transdigiware/blockchain/howto/ibp-v2-apis.md

 You also need to create an admin identity that you can use to operate your network.
 You will use this identity to operate specific components, such as by installing a smart contract on your peer.
 You can also use this identity as an administrator of your organization and use it to create and edit channels.

 You need to register this new identity with your CA, and use it to generate an MSP folder.
 You can make this identity an organization administrator by adding its signCert to your organization MSP.
-You will also need to add the signCert to your configuration file so that it can be made the admin cert of the ordering node or peer during deployment.
+You also need to add the signCert to your configuration file so that it can be made the admin cert of the ordering node or peer during deployment.
 You need to create only one admin identity for your organization.
 As a result, you need to complete these steps only once.
 You can use the signCert that you generated to deploy many peers or ordering nodes.

 Ensure that your `$FABRIC_CA_CLIENT_HOME` is set to the path to the MSP of your CA Admin.